melfm/notes/docs/bayes.md

 \end{equation}

 Different naive Bayes classifiers differ by assumptions they make regarding the distribution of $P(x_i | y).
-Due to decoupling of the class conditional feature distribution it means each distribution can be independetly estimated as a one dimensional distribution.
+Due to decoupling of the class conditional feature distribution it means each distribution can be independently estimated as a one dimensional distribution.
+In other words, the algorithm breaks a multivariate problem into univariate problems
 Not only its fast it also helps to alleviate problems stemming from the curse of dimensionality.
 Although they are known as descent classifier, they are bad at estimation problems.